roboscienceorg/book/source/Terms/ReferenceFrames.rst

 The range of all possible parameter values that the robot can modify is known as the *configuration space*.
 It is the span of the machine when the actuators are run through their different positions.
-The dimension of the configuration space is the degrees of freedom.
+The dimension of the :index:`configuration space` is the degrees of freedom.
 The difference between workspace and configuration space might be confusing at first.
 Workspace is the physical one, two or three dimensions, where is robot operates, whereas configuration space is made up from the different